fvarelacid/BackApp/README.md

 # BackApp

-# An app that predicts voice distress and requests help to a community around you.
+# An app that predicts voice distress and requests help from a community around you.

 The prediction of my scream below...